Stevinson/tech-book/book/java/other.md

 ## Volatile

 The **volatile** keyword is used to indicate that a variable's value will be modified by different threads. as a result the value of the variable will never be cached thread-locally, but rather go straight to main memory.
 Also, access to the variable acts as though it is enclosed in a **synchronised block**.

+---

+## Garbage Collections

+There are two types of garbage collection:

+1. Stop the World

+Within stop the world there are two states:

+2. Concurrent

+This incrementally asks if things are still being used. it takes longer epr event but doesn't stop the world.